Why Yard Grading and Landscaping Matter for Your Home’s Foundation

 It takes a certain kind of experience to tell negative grading from positive grading.
 That said, there are some signs that give a faulty lawn away.
 These include:

 - Spongy Soil: Poorly graded soil collects water like a sponge.
-You can rapidly identify poor grading by assessing the texture of your yard.
+You can identify poor grading by assessing the texture of your yard.
 If you step outside and your shoes are immediately soaked, or you never feel as though you’re on firm ground, you’ll want to get in touch with a contractor to explore your restorative options.

 - Ineffective Drainage: If your lawn isn’t draining properly, you’ll notice pools of water cropping up in its lowest spots.